Lsubatin/deploy-1-cortex/docs/tutorial.md

 The Data Foundation for [Google Cloud Cortex Framework](https://cloud.google.com/solutions/cortex) is a set of analytical artifacts, that can be automatically deployed together with reference architectures.

-This tutorial will guide you through Data Foundation configuration and deployment.
+This tutorial will guide you through Data Foundation configuration and deployment **for a demo environment**.

 Click the **Start** button to move to the next step.